shawnyu5/template-file-creation/README.md

 template -cn
 ```

-will create a file that will compile c++ files through g++, and run the file.
+will create a file that will compile c++ files through g++, and run the program.
 ```bash
 template -compile <c++ files>
 ```